Green Island History

-- Indigenous Heritage: Green Island, known as “Wunyami” to the Guru-Gulu Gungandji people.
-It is a place of cultural and spiritual significance for thousands of years for fishing, hunting, and traditional ceremonies.
+- Indigenous Heritage: Green Island, known as “Wunyami” to the Gungandji people, has been a place of cultural and spiritual significance for thousands of years, used for fishing, hunting, and traditional ceremonies.

 - European Discovery: Captain James Cook first saw the island in 1770 during his voyage along Australia’s east coast.
-The island was named after Charles Green, a British astronomer on Cook’s expedition.
+Charles Green, a British astronomer on Cook’s expedition, lent his name to the island.

-- Scientific Interest: In the late 19th century, Green Island attracted scientists and naturalists who were fascinated by its unique coral cay ecosystem, establishing its recognition as an important site for marine research.
+- Scientific Interest: In the late 19th century, Green Island attracted scientists and naturalists fascinated by its unique coral cay ecosystem, establishing its recognition as an essential site for marine research.

 - National Park Status: Green Island was declared a national park in 1937, protecting its rainforest, coral reefs, and diverse marine life.